 Does it matter what XLR cable you get?

 Yes, it does matter what XLR cable you get, as the sound quality, durability, reliability, shielding, and cost will defer between XLR cables, and you want to get one that suits you best.
-Avoid cheap cables as they will be short-lived and cause you a lot of reliability problems in the short time that they live.
+Avoid cheap XLR cables as they will be short-lived and cause you a lot of reliability problems in the short time that they live.
 Think about what you want to use the cable for and make a decision based on that.
 If you are going to use something for the stage, you want it to be extremely durable and completely reliable.
-If you’re going to use it on stage, you will need to look at other parameters.
+If you need it for stage use, you will need to look at other parameters.
 We have discussed this in-depth in the buyer’s guide section; give it a read-through if you’ve skipped it.

 Are all XLR cables the same?

 Nope, all XLR cables are not the same.
 There are various factors by which each XLR cable can differ from the other.
 This includes the shielding it uses, connector type, type of signal it’s meant for, core material, and plenty more.
 Always